Our guide to combination skin

 Many of The Inkey List’s products are suitable for all skin types, meaning both oily and dry areas are looked after with ease.
 We recommend starting your routine with a lightweight cleanser that will effectively clean but not strip skin, such as the Hyaluronic Acid Cleanser, which keeps skin hydrated without clogging pores or encouraging oil production.
 The product suits all skin types because it is gentle, hydrating, and a great all-rounder

-Next up, Inkey’s Hyaluronic Acid serum is an essential step to follow up with for a deeper level of hydration that will keep dry areas in check.
-Once this is absorbed (wait 30-60 seconds), adding a layer of Niacinamide to the oily areas can work wonders, as can an acid toner such as the Glycolic Acid when used a couple of times a week.
+Next up, Hyaluronic Acid Serum is an essential step to follow up with for a deeper level of hydration that will keep dry areas in check.
+Once this is absorbed (wait 30-60 seconds), adding a layer of Niacinamide Serum to the oily areas can work wonders, as can an acid toner such as the Glycolic Acid Toner when used a couple of times a week.

 For dryness, reaching for an overnight treatment such as the Ceramide Night Treatment can be effective when applied to cheeks and the jaw line.
 This product helps to build up compromised skin barriers and lock in moisture for dry areas.